 The Directors have previously established and approved processes and procedures to provide an adequate system of internal for the Company.
 Once the new Board is complete by the end of 2018, they will assess the need for any amendments, improvements or additional processes and procedures.
 Currently, an internal audit function is not considered necessary or practical due to the size of the Company, but that will be revisited in early 2019, together with the need for any additional resources in other key functions.
 The Board, the audit committee and the CFO work closely with and have a regular, open dialogue with the Group financial controller, which will continue going forward.

-Currently, James Dewar leads the Audit Committee, which will be supplemented by at least one new non-executive director once the recruitment of the two new non-executive directors is complete in 4Q 2018.
+Currently, James Dewar leads the Audit Committee, which will be supplemented by at least one new non-executive director once the new Board is complete.
 This committee has primary responsibility for (i) monitoring the integrity of the published financial information of the Group, (ii) monitoring the Group’s internal control procedures and risk management system, (iii) making recommendations to the Board regarding external auditors and (iv) reviewing whistleblowing arrangements and procedures to prevent or detect bribery and corruption.
 It receives reports from the executive management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The Audit Committee shall meet not less than twice in each financial year and it has unrestricted access to the Company’s auditors and management.

-Currently, James Dewar leads the Remuneration Committee, which will be supplemented by at least one new non-executive director once the recruitment of the two new non-executive directors is complete in 4Q 2018 and a decision will also be made on which non-executive director will chair this committee from January 2019.
+Currently, James Dewar leads the Remuneration Committee, which will be supplemented by at least one new non-executive director once the new Board is complete.
+A decision will also be made on which non-executive director will chair this committee from January 2019.
 The Remuneration Committee reviews the performance of the executive directors and employees and makes recommendations to the Board on matters relating to their short and long term remuneration and terms of employment.
 The Remuneration Committee also considers and approves the granting of share options pursuant to the share option plan and the award of shares in lieu of bonuses pursuant to the Company’s Remuneration Policy.

 The Board has agreed that going forward, appointments to the Board will be made by the Nominations Committees in line with recommendations of the Code, to facilitate the business of the Board.
-The chairman of this committee and the membership will be determined once the recruitment of the two new non-executive directors is complete in 4Q 2018.
+The chairman of this committee and the membership will be determined once the new Board is complete.

 Health, Safety and Environment (HSE) Committee